iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mend.android.telemedicine___3.04/report.md

 > This had made doctors appointments a breeze<br> :date: __2020-10-10 23:07:26__

 > Works good not to hard<br> :date: __2020-10-02 14:15:26__

-> It takes a minute to get the information to the doctor.
-But then u go into video and see a doctor within 5 minutes.
-I got my prescription fast.
-I recommend this instead of going to a walk in doctor or your regular provider.
-During the coronavirus .
-I know people are scared to go to the doctor right now.
-This app allows you to see a doctor and not put yourself or your family in jeopardy.
-I'd give 10 stars or more if that was possible.
-Great job to all the doctor's and nurses.<br> :date: __2020-07-05 15:04:58__